junxit/us-congress-bills-119/metadata.md

 - 2025-05-05 — Introduced in House
 - 2025-05-05 — Introduced in House
 - 2025-05-05 — Referred to the House Committee on Natural Resources.
+- 2025-05-13 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2025-05-20 — Subcommittee Hearings Held
+- 2025-06-25 — Committee Consideration and Mark-up Session Held
+- 2025-06-25 — Ordered to be Reported by Unanimous Consent.
+- 2025-06-25 — Subcommittee on Energy and Mineral Resources Discharged
+- 2025-09-15 — Placed on the Union Calendar, Calendar No. 247.
+- 2025-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+119-291.
+- 2025-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+119-291.